 Bond loans and rental grants

-The Department of Housing and Public Works provides rental bond loans and rental grants to eligible tenants.
+The Department of Communities, Housing and Digital Economy provides rental bond loans and rental grants to eligible tenants.

 A bond loan is an interest-free and fee-free loan (maximum of 4 weeks rent) for eligible people who cannot afford to pay a full rental bond.
 It must be repaid.
 Check your eligibility.

 Existing bond loan balances can be checked online.
 You will need to provide your bond loan number and date of birth.

 A bond loan plus is an interest-free and fee-free loan (maximum of 6 weeks rent) to cover the rental bond plus an amount equal to 2 weeks rent for the property you want to rent.
 It must be repaid.
 To find out more, talk to your local Housing Service Centre.

 A rental grant is a one-off grant of 2 weeks rent to help meet some of the costs of moving into rental accommodation.
 This grant helps people experiencing a housing crisis and does not have to be repaid.
 It is paid directly to your property manager/owner after the tenancy starts.
 Check your eligibility.

 After you’ve checked that you’re eligible and been approved to rent a property, you can submit a Bond Loan and/or Rental Grant Application along with your supporting documents.